meme-lord/fontleak/README.md

 > **⚠️ Warning:** The CSS selector must match exactly one element in the target page.
 If the selector matches multiple elements or no elements, fontleak will fail to exfiltrate the text.

+## Environment Variables

+You can configure fontleak using these environment variables:

+- `BASE_URL`: Base URL where the application is accessible (e.g., http://localhost:4242)
+- `BASE_LEAK_URL`: Base URL where the leak is accessible for images.
+Default: same as BASE_URL
+- `FASTAPI_LOGGING`: Enable or disable FastAPI logging.
+Default: "true"
+- `SELECTOR`: CSS selector for target element.
+Default: "script:first-of-type"
+- `PARENT`: Parent element (body or head).
+Default: "body"
+- `ALPHABET`: Characters to include in the font.
+Default: string.printable minus whitespace
+- `ATTR`: Attribute to exfiltrate.
+Default: "textContent"
+- `TIMEOUT`: Timeout for @import url().
+Default: 10
+- `LENGTH`: Length of the payload for static leaks.
+Default: 100
+- `BROWSER`: Browser compatibility (all, chrome, firefox, safari).
+Default: "all"

 ## Static payload

 By default, fontleak will use [sequential import chaining](https://d0nut.medium.com/better-exfiltration-via-html-injection-31c72a2dae8b) to efficiently exfiltrate text.
 But it's not always the case that the target page CSP allows this.